 \end{lem}

-Now let us assume $(\rho,v)$ to be a GCP solution given by Definition \ref{def:GCPsln}, such that $|\rho|>\delta>0$ and $v$ satisfies condition \eqref{eq:condphase} and \eqref{eq:avrg0}, then by Definition \ref{def:phase} we can construct a wave function $\psi=\sqrt{\rho}e^{iS}$, which is associated to $(\rho,v)$ in the sense of \eqref{eq:assoc}.
-Moreover, by the wave function lifting method established in the authors previous work \cite{HaoMinE}, $\psi$ is shown to to be a solution to the NLS-type equation \eqref{eq:NLS}, where the potential $S$ if also given by Definition \ref{def:phase}.
-The result in \cite{HaoMinE} is stated for space $\R^2$, but with minor modification it is also valid for $\T^2$.
+Now assume that $(\rho,v)$ is a GCP solution in the sense of Definition \ref{def:GCPsln}, with $\rho\geq\delta>0$, and that $v$ satisfies conditions \eqref{eq:condphase} and \eqref{eq:avrg0}.
+Then, by Definition \ref{def:phase}, we can construct a wave function $\psi=\sqrt{\rho}e^{iS}$ associated with $(\rho,v)$ in the sense of \eqref{eq:assoc}.
+Moreover, by the wave function lifting method established in the authors' previous work \cite{HaoMinE}, $\psi$ is shown to be a solution to the NLS-type equation \eqref{eq:NLS}, where the potential $S$ is also given by Definition \ref{def:phase}.
+The result in \cite{HaoMinE} is stated on $\R^2$, but with minor modifications it is also valid on $\T^2$.